ChasinSpin/TSlotBroughtonMount/README.md

 ## Use With 12inch Pavers

 The original paver mount has its feet removed for placement on a 12-inch paver as the mount is larger than the paver.
-The T-Slot Broughton Mount can be used the same way with the coarse altitude adjustment used close to a 90-degree angle as a fine adjustment.
-Another option for keeping the feet and front fine altitude adjustment is to slide the rear feet so they are 12 inches apart and shorten the piece of 2020 that the front foot is attached to from 360mm to 250mm.
+The T-Slot Broughton Mount can be used the same way by removing the rear feet.
+Next, remove the front foot, and insert backward through the hole and T-Nut further back along the T-Slot to retain the fine altitude adjustment.

+Another option is to slide the rear feet so they are just under 12 inches apart and also reverse the front foot as previously described for the fine altitude adjustment.

 ## Extending For Larger Scopes